Lurkars/gloomhavensecretariat/README.md

 ## Introduction

-*Gloomhaven Secretariat* is a  **companion app** for Gloomhaven based board games.
-The app supports all official editions namely **Gloomhaven**, **Frosthaven**, **Jaws of the Lion** and **Forgotten Circles**, the community editions **The Crimson Scales** and **Trail of Ashes** as well as **Solo** scenarios and custom content.
+*Gloomhaven Secretariat* is a **companion app** for Gloomhaven-based board games.
+The app supports all official editions, namely **Gloomhaven**, **Frosthaven**, **Jaws of the Lion** and **Forgotten Circles**, the community editions **The Crimson Scales** and **Trail of Ashes** as well as **Solo** scenarios and custom content.

-*GHS* is a complete replacement for the abandoned original [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) app (by [Esoteric Software®](http://esotericsoftware.com)), enhanced with more tracking and automation features.
-As a single-screen web application, *GHS* helps manage scenario play by tracking character and monster turns, automatically setting up monsters separately for each room or section, assisting with scenario-specific rules, attack modifiers, loot deck, and much more. *GHS* also tracks your progress on the Character, Party and Campaign sheets, allowing you to buy and equip items, loot treasures, apply all scenario rewards, register scenario unlocks and manages your outpost.
+*GHS* is a complete replacement for the abandoned [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) app (by [Esoteric Software®](http://esotericsoftware.com)), enhanced with more tracking and automation features.
+As a single-screen web application, *GHS* helps manage scenario play by tracking character and monster turns, automatically setting up monsters separately for each room or section, assisting with scenario-specific rules, attack modifiers, loot deck, and much more. *GHS* also tracks your progress on the Character, Party and Campaign sheets, allowing you to buy and equip items, loot treasures, apply all scenario rewards, register scenario unlocks and manage your outpost.
 For a more detailed feature list, including a comparison of some popular applications, see [Comparison of Companion Apps](./resources/app-comparison.md).

 Multiple clients are supported by a server component [Gloomhaven Secretariat Server](https://github.com/Lurkars/ghs-server) with a public instance available at `gloomhaven-secretariat.de`.

-As *GHS* is a web application, no installation is required and it runs in any modern browser, even on mobile devices, but it can also be [installed](#install) for offline use.
+Since *GHS* is a web application, no installation is required and it runs in any modern browser, even on mobile devices, but it can also be [installed](#install) for offline use.

-*Gloomhaven Secretariat is open source software built with [Angular](https://angular.io/) and is intended for the community to actively [contribute](#contributing) with ideas, suggestions and of course feedback.
+*Gloomhaven Secretariat is open-source software built with [Angular](https://angular.io/) and is open for the community to actively [contribute](#contributing) ideas, suggestions and of course feedback and bug fixes.

 A basic user guide is available [online](https://help.gloomhaven-secretariat.de).